-Use of Color The SOLIDWORKS user interface makes extensive use of color to highlight selected geometry and to provide you with visual feedback.
+Use of Color

+The SOLIDWORKS user interface makes extensive use of color to highlight selected geometry and to provide you with visual feedback.
 This greatly increases the intuitiveness and ease of use of the SOLIDWORKS software.
 To take maximum advantage of this, the training manuals are printed in full color.

 Also, in many cases, we have used additional color in the illustrations to communicate concepts, identify features, and otherwise convey important information.
-For example, we might show the result of a filleting operation with the fillets in a different color even though, by default, the SOLIDWORKS software would not display the results in that way.
-Graphics and Graphics Cards The SOLIDWORKS software sets a new standard with best-in-class graphics.
+For example, we might show the result of a filleting operation with the fillets in a different color even though, by default, the

+SOLIDWORKS software would not display the results in that way.

+Graphics and Graphics Cards

+The SOLIDWORKS software sets a new standard with best-in-class graphics.
 The combination of a highly reflective material and the realism of RealView Graphics is an effective tool for evaluating the quality of advanced part models and surfaces.

+Color Schemes

-RealView Graphics is hardware (graphics card) support of advanced shading in real time.
-For example, if you rotate a part, it retains its rendered appearance throughout the rotation.
-Color Schemes Out of the box, the SOLIDWORKS software provides several predefined color schemes that control, among other things, the colors used for highlighted items, selected items, sketch relation symbols, and shaded previews of features.
-We have not used the same color scheme for every case study and exercise because some colors are more visible and clear than others when used with different colored parts. .0' In addition, we have changed the viewport background to plain white so that the illustrations reproduce better on white paper.
-4 As a result, because the color settings on your computer may be different than the ones used by the authors of this book, the images you see on your screen may not exactly match those in the book.
-User Interface Appearance Throughout the development of the software, there have been some cosmetic User Interface changes, intended to improve visibility, that do not affect the function of the software.
+Out of the box, the SOLIDWORKS software provides several predefined color schemes that control, among other things, the colors used for highlighted items, selected items, sketch relation symbols, and shaded previews of features.

+We have not used the same color scheme for every case study and exercise because some colors are more visible and clear than others when used with different colored parts.

+In addition, we have changed the viewport background to plain white so that the illustrations reproduce better on white paper.

+As a result, because the color settings on your computer may be different than the ones used by the authors of this book, the images you see on your screen may not exactly match those in the book.

+User Interface Appearance

+Throughout the development of the software, there have been some cosmetic User Interface changes, intended to improve visibility, that do not affect the function of the software.
 As a policy, dialog images in the manuals which exhibit no functional change from the previous version are not replaced.
 As such, you may see a mixture of current and "old" UI dialogs and color schemes.